Matthew Schuerger was appointed to the Public Utilities Commission by Governor Mark Dayton, effective February 1, 2016.

 Commissioner Schuerger is a member of the National Association of Regulatory Utility Commissioners and serves on its Committee on Electricity.
 He also serves on the Organization of MISO States Board of Directors and Executive Committee, on the MISO Advisory Committee, on the Electric Power Research Institute Advisory Council, and on the Center for Public Utilities Advisory Council.

-Commissioner Schuerger has over thirty years of experience in the energy industry as a senior manager and professional engineer including work with power system planning, energy markets, grid modernization, distributed energy resources, grid integration of renewable energy, energy policy, strategic planning, and business development.
-From 2001 until he was named to the Commission, he was the President of an engineering and management consulting firm.
-Prior to that, Mr. Schuerger was the Executive Vice President of District Energy St. Paul Inc., a privately held provider of district heating, district cooling, and cogenerated electricity.
+Schuerger has over thirty years of experience in the energy industry as a senior manager and professional engineer, including work with power system planning and reliability, energy markets, grid modernization, distributed energy resources, grid integration of renewable energy, strategic planning, and business development.
+From 2001 until he was named to the Commission, Schuerger was the President of an engineering and management consulting firm.
+Prior to that, he was the Executive Vice President of District Energy St. Paul Inc., a privately held provider of district heating, district cooling, and cogenerated electricity.

-Commissioner Schuerger has a M.S. in electrical engineering from the University of Minnesota, an MBA from the University of St. Thomas, and a B.S. in mechanical engineering from Purdue University.
+Commissioner Schuerger earned a Master’s of Science in Electrical Engineering from the University of Minnesota, a Master’s of Business Administration from the University of St. Thomas, and a Bachelor’s of Science in Mechanical Engineering from Purdue University.